leopoldek/Screen-Space-Decals/README.md

 ## Known Limitations

- - If the camera is inside the decal bounding box, the decal will not render.
  - The decal will render from behind as well.
 (I may fix this at some point)
  - The decal doesn't actually interact with light, instead it gets the luminosity of the background and does its best to blend in.
 In practice I haven't had any problems with this yet.
 If you don't need/want lighting you can turn it off.